guilhermehas/projeto/README.md

 ```

-if its package is already intalled, update the dependencies
+if its packages are already intalled, update the dependencies

 `raco pkg update --link src`